Machine Language

 Computer Architecture

 Digital logic is made of electrical circuits made of transisters, capacitors and resisters.
-A voltage of less than .1 volts may be zero or off, a voltage of more than .5 volts could be a one or on.
-Transistors enable you to use a small voltage to turn a larger voltage on or off.
+A voltage of less than .1 volts may be recognized as zero or off, a voltage of more than .5 volts could be recognized as a one or on.
+Transistors enable you to use a small voltage to turn a larger voltage on or off, or up or down in the case of an amplifier.
+These signals can be used both within and between integrated circuits and other components of a computer.

 A DRAM is a Dynamic Random-Access Memory integrated circuit made of MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transisters) and capacitors.
 They can be arranged into a variety of applications, including DRAM memory banks, which is an array of MOSFETs.

 A DRAM bit cell circuit is a MOSFET and a capacitor.
 Each MOSFET is one bit.
 The control unit sends a signal to the appropriate wordline of the 64 bit array.
-The signal turns the MOSFET on, allowing the capacitor to discharge its voltage, which is either high or low, depending on whether there is a 1 or 0 stored there, onto the bitline.
+The signal turns the MOSFETs on, allowing the capacitors to discharge their voltage, which is either high or low, depending on whether there is a 1 or 0 stored there, onto the bitline.

-There is a set of instructions that controls the flow of information, kind of like syntax and grammar controls the meaning of sounds in human language.
-The instruction set includes addressing modes, instruction catagories, interrupt processing and input/output operations.
+A computer’s firmware (programs written by the computer’s manufacturer, often written in Assembly language, before the operating system is installed) includes a set of instructions that controls the flow of information, kind of like syntax and grammar controls the meaning of sounds in human language.
+The instruction set includes addressing modes, instruction categories, interrupt processing and input/output operations.
+An operating system tells firmware what to do.
+Firmware tells the hardware what to do.

 In modern computers, the electrical circuits, the DRAM bit cells, are arranged in arrays of 64 bit words.
 The computer uses the instruction set to read and write to these electrical circuits billions of times every second.